How do I add a new IP address?

 ICPSR uses IP ranges as one way to validate data users logging in from ICPSR member institutions.

-About IP addresses
+About IP addresses:

-An individual IP address looks something like this: 141.211.81.142
+An some cases an IP address looks something like this: 141.211.81.142

 The last digits signify the individual computer, while the first 2-3 parts of the number signify the institution.
 Many institutions have multiple IP ranges.
 When in doubt, contact your IT/network staff on campus and forward their email to icpsr-help@umich.edu.